Welcome to the Vocal Arts Division of TCU!

 B.M.E.
 Vocal Concentration Recital

-A Senior Recital for BME in Vocal Concentration shall exhibit the student’s knowledge of vocal repertoire with appropriate technique and contain no more than 30 minutes of music.
-The program should contain no more than half hour of music, shall include at least three different languages, and show mastery of at least three different historical styles: 1) Baroque and earlier 2) Romantic 3) Twentieth century and later
+A Senior Recital for BME in Vocal Concentration shall exhibit the student’s knowledge of vocal repertoire with appropriate technique and contain no more than half hour of music.
+It should include at least three different languages and show mastery of at least three different historical styles.

 BA Optional Recital